 Grant Schneider, Federal Cybersecurity Advisor, Office of E-Government and IT, OMB, Executive Office of the President

-Rod Turk, Associate Chief Information Officer for Cybersecurity, Department of Energy
+Rod Turk, Chief Information Security Officer, Department of Energy

 |12:15 - 1:45 p.m.||Luncheon and Cyber Awards Presentation|